sourcegraph/handbook/content/engineering/distribution/index.md

 4. Your responses will be posted in the channel, which is monitored by the member of the team on the support rotation ([see below](#how-we-cover-support-requests) for more info!)
 5. We'll get back to you asap.
 But, if this is a **time sensitive question**, please tag `@distribution-support` in the thread in the channel.

-### General support requests
+### General (non-urgent) support requests

+1. Ensure there is an GitHub issue logged for the problem
-1. In [#distributioneers](https://sourcegraph.slack.com/archives/CJX299FGE), click the blue lightning bolt just below the Slack text field
+2. In [#distributioneers](https://sourcegraph.slack.com/archives/CJX299FGE), click the blue lightning bolt just below the Slack text field
-2. At the top of the popup, select the type of request – "Request support"
+3. At the top of the popup, select the type of request – "Request support"
-3. Fill out the form!
+4. Fill out the form!
-4. Your responses will be posted in the channel, which is monitored by the member of the team on the support rotation ([see below](#how-we-cover-support-requests) for more info!)
+5. Your responses will be posted in the channel, which is monitored by the member of the team on the support rotation ([see below](#how-we-cover-support-requests) for more info!)
-5. We'll get back to you asap.
+6. We'll get back to you asap.
 But, if this is a **time sensitive request**, please tag `@distribution-support` in the thread in the channel, or consider using the method outlined in ["Urgent customer incidents"](#urgent-customer-incidents) above if _really_ urgent.

 ### How we cover support requests